 Guide for application – plant protection products

-If you want to import, sell or in some other way supply a plant protection product that is either a chemical product or consists of microorganisms, you need to apply for an authorisation from the Swedish Chemicals Agency.
-For such products you must apply in accordance with the EU Plant Protection Products Regulation.
-This guide provides guidance on different types of applications.
+If you want to import, sell or in some other way supply a plant protection product that is either a chemical product or contain microorganisms, the product need to be authorised by the Swedish Chemicals Agency.
+For such products you apply in accordance with the EU Plant Protection Products Regulation.
+This guide provides information about the different types of applications that you can apply for.

 If you want to place a plant protection product on the Swedish market, the product must be authorised by the Swedish Chemicals Agency.